smarie/python-parsyfiles/README.md

 * **Declarative (class-based)**: you *first* define the objects to parse - by creating or importing their class -, *then* you use `parse_item` or `parse_collection` on the appropriate folder or file path.
 * **Simple objects out-of-the-box**: if you're interested in parsing singlefile objects only requiring simple types in their constructor, then the framework is *already* able to parse them, for many singlefile formats (json, properties, txt, csv, yaml and more.).
 * **Multifile collections out-of-the-box**: the framework is able to parse collections of objects, each represented by a file.
-Parsing may be done in a lazy fashion (each item is only read if needed) or in the background (in a separate thread).
+Parsing may optionally be done in a lazy fashion (each item is only read if needed).
 * **Serialization**: pickle files (.pyc) are supported too.
 Base64-encoded pickle objects can also be included in any simple file content.
 * **Multiparser**: the library will use the best parser adapted to each file format and desired type.
 At the time of writing the library:
     * knows **41** ways to parse a file